 Why 2FA at Northeastern?

-Education hasn’t gone untouched from modern security concerns such as data breaches and phishing attacks.
+Education hasn’t gone untouched by modern security concerns such as data breaches and phishing attacks.
 It’s gotten so bad, in fact, that it prompted the Education Department to release a warning about malicious attackers trying to gain access to financial aid data and funds, and urging schools to employ 2FA and other means of strengthening security practices.

 Before Northeastern started requiring the use of 2FA last spring, the Office of Information Security was getting reports of dozens of compromised email accounts per week.